-Ambush marketing involves creating the impression that your business is linked with something when it is not.
-As the name suggests ambush marketing involves launching a surprise marketing campaign precisely at the right moment for maximum effect.
-The aim of ambush marketing is either to promote your product for as little cost as possible and/or to disrupt a competitor's marketing campaign.
+Ambush marketing creates the impression that your business is linked with something when it is not.
+As the name suggests, ambush marketing involves launching a surprise marketing campaign which attacks another firm's marketing.
+One of the aim's of ambush marketing is to promote your product for as little cost as possible by disrupting a competitor's marketing campaign.
 Effective ambush marketing has precision timing and maximum effect at minimal cost to the firm.

 When Is Ambush Marketing Used?

-It costs a lot of money to sponsor events which will receive a lot of media publicity for example the olympics, the football world cup, national events and concerts.
+It costs a lot of money to sponsor events that will receive a lot of media publicity for example the Olympics, the football world cup, national events and concerts.
 Some firms do not have marketing budgets to pay for this type of sponsorship or their application (bid) to sponsor the event may have failed.
-In such circumstances a firm may be tempted to engage in ambush marketing especially if an event is going to be sponsored by a competitor firm.
+In such circumstances a firm may be tempted to engage in ambush marketing especially if the event is going to be sponsored by a competitor firm.

 Politicians sometimes engage in ambush marketing to disrupt rival candidates election campaigns.
 This will involve the politician adding an amended version of the rival's promotional material to their own.
 The altered promotional material will highlight the flaws in the rival's election campaign.